davidxcarroll/jim-test/PHIL_PICKS_WEDNESDAY_SYSTEM.md

 **Schedule**: `0 8 * * 3` (Every Wednesday at 8 AM PT)

 **What it does**:
-- Gets current NFL week from ESPN API
+- **Pass 1**: Gets current NFL week from ESPN API and generates picks for upcoming week
+- **Pass 2**: Calculates previous week and regenerates picks with final data
-- Fetches all games for the current week
+- Fetches all games for both weeks
 - Generates Phil's picks based on ESPN favorites
 - Stores picks in Firebase database
-- Provides detailed logging
+- Provides detailed logging for both passes

 ### 2. Updated Phil User Utility (`src/utils/phil-user.ts`)